thinkray/distributed-display/help/src/README-en-US.md

         * Tile: The image will be displayed will any resizing or stretching.
 * Introduction to the bottom panels
     * Cancel: Exit the program or return back to the display window (when you've clicked on the "confirm" button before).
-    * Preview: Preview the profile (the profile is not saved).
+    * Preview: Preview the serverSideProfile (the serverSideProfile is not saved).
     * Apply: The current settings will be saved.
     * Confirm: Save the current settings and enter display mode
 * Introduction to the menus
     * File
-        * Save: Save the current profile
+        * Save: Save the current serverSideProfile
         * Exit: Exit the program
     * Language
         * English: Set your language to English